-In Chicago, Hunter performs with four groups of his own: Black Diamond (co-led with saxophonist Artie Black), The Herbsaint Band, the Diamond/Gillan Duo (with drummer Lucas Gillan), and Strange Frontiers: sonifying the poetry of his father Eric Diamond.
+Hunter currently performs with four groups of his own: Black Diamond (co-led with saxophonist Artie Black), The Herbsaint Band, the Diamond/Gillan Duo (with drummer Lucas Gillan), and Strange Frontiers: sonifying the poetry of his father Eric Diamond.
+For more information on these, please visit the Active Projects page.

-In addition to his own groups, Hunter can be seen performing with Matt Ulery's Pollinator, Matt Ulery’s Loom/Large, Morry Sochat & The Special 20’s, Justin Boyd's Stereo Genius, and The Union.
+Hunter can also be seen performing with Matt Ulery's Pollinator, Matt Ulery’s Loom/Large, Morry Sochat & The Special 20’s, Justin Boyd's Stereo Genius, and The Union.

 Hunter has been performing since the age of 13.
 Growing up in the diverse music scene of Gainesville, FL., Hunter began playing active roles in groups of all Genres.
 Throughout his time spent in Gainesville, Hunter flourished in the Ska, Reggae, Hip-Hop, Folk, Rock, Jazz, and Afro-Beat sectors of the local music landscape.